 The acquisition of title to mineral properties is a very detailed and time-consuming process.
 Title to mineral concessions may be disputed.
 Although the Company believes it has taken reasonable measures to ensure proper title to its properties, there is no guarantee that title to any of the properties will not be challenged or impaired.
-Third parties may have valid claims underlying portions of LiCo's interests, including prior unregistered liens, agreements, transfers or claims, including aboriginal land claims, and title may be affected by, among other things, undetected defects or unforeseen changes to the boundaries of LiCo's properties by governmental authorities.
-As a result, the Company may be constrained in its ability to operate its properties or unable to enforce its rights with respect to its properties.
+Third parties may have valid claims underlying portions of LiCo's interests, including prior unregistered liens, agreements, transfers or claims, including aboriginal land claims, and title may be affected by, among other things, undetected defects or unforeseen changes to the boundaries of LiCo's properties or unable to enforce its rights with respect to its properties.
 An impairment to or defect in the title to the Company's properties could have a material adverse effect on its business, financial condition or results of operations.
 In addition, such claims, whether or not valid, would involve additional cost and expense to defend or settle.